SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ### (or +x)

-Evaluates all arguments until one evalutates to non-NIL.
+Evaluates all arguments unless one evalutates to non-NIL.
 The value of the last evaluation is returned.

 ~~~lisp
 (or 1 nil) -> 1
 (or nil 2) -> 2
 ~~~

 ### (block name . body), (return x block-name), (go tag)